woo-j/triton/README.md

 https://www.youtube.com/watch?v=0cSRgJ68_tM

-This emulator is very much a work in progress...
+This emulator is sufficient to run Triton programs on a PC with reasonable accuracy but there is much which could be improved.
+The project is not in active development, although I am happy to discuss improvements or additions if desired or merge code from a fork - contact me by email (see below).

-Things which currently work:
+Things which work:
 * Emulation of 8080
 * Output to screen using port 5 and correct fonts
 * Output to LEDs using port 3